Metanoia (theology): Early Christianity

 Metanoia "... was used consistently in the literature of that time to express a fundamental change in thinking that leads to a fundamental change in behavior and/or way of living".
 In 2006, an ecumenical group of scholars published a study of repentance in the Bible and the Church.
 After "a thorough examination of Hellenistic Jewish writings", the study found that for Jews living at the time of Jesus, "repentance" meant "a fundamental change in thinking and living".
-For the New Testament, this change is a necessary ingredient in accomplishing God's plan for salvation and community for everyone.
+For the New Testament, this change is a necessary ingredient in accomplishing God's plan for salvation for community and for everyone.

 The non-canonical Acts of Peter ties metanoia to the cross on which Peter was crucified.
 While Peter was being crucified, he explained parts of the cross from which he was hanging, including "the nail which holds the cross beam to the upright in the middle".
 This nail is "the conversion [epistrophē] and repentance [metanoia] of man."